digital-asset/docs.daml.com/docs/3.1/docs/tsa-arch/why-daml.rst

 Enablement of Native Interoperability
 =====================================
-To realize the strategic value, the smart contracts of these applications must be deployed and integrated at the same protocol-level to enable interoperability.
+To realize the strategic value, the smart contracts of these applications must be deployed and integrated at the same protocol level to enable interoperability.

-Canton enables interoperability by combining two types of smart contracts.
-Internal smart contracts that model the business logic, and integration smart contracts that provide an API, allowing external applications to connect to.
+Canton enables interoperability by combining two types of smart contracts:
+* Internal smart contracts that model the business logic
+* Integration smart contracts that provide an API, allowing external applications to connect to

 By designing internal and integration smart contracts, app providers can compose higher-order apps and derive long-term value from their Daml applications.